Chico Buarque de Hollanda (album)

-Chico Buarque de Hollanda is the first album by Brazilian musician Chico Buarque.
-It was released in 1966 in 12-track vinyl format.
+Chico Buarque de Hollanda is the debut studio album by the Brazilian musician Chico Buarque.
+It was released in 1966 in a 12-track vinyl format.

 Track listing

 In popular culture

 The album's cover art became a viral internet meme with "happy" Chico and "sad" Chico.
 Buarque explained in an interview October 2019 that he wanted a photo that would project the image of a serious composer, while the record company, Rádio Gravações Especializadas, wanted a photo of him smiling, and that the result is what it is.
 Laughing, Buarque noted that whenever he sees the cover—as a meme or not—he thinks to himself: "How absurd is this."